moikle/phi-1/README.md

     sliding_window_start is the row in which the first sliding time window starts (1-based so 1 would be the very first row)

-    max_nodes is the maximum number of features to be returned by the ICA routine.
-ICA may override this value and return a smaller value

-    ICA_switch is a Boolean value to determine whether ICA should be used for dimensional reduction prior to graph partitioning

 README.md:
     This file

 Sophia_Meditation.csv:
     Example input file, based upon the Sophia Meditation experiment run by Eddie Monroe and Julia Mossbridge.
 Data supplied by Misgana Bayetta.
+Running Phi should result in zero at all times since pertitioning off a node that is always zero will result in the same information content.

+Sophia_Meditation_cleaned.csv:
+    This is the same as the Sophia_Meditation.csv file but with the columns consisting of only zeros deleted.
+With some parameter settings this will still result in a flat zero line.

+Sophia_Meditation_cleaned2.csv:
+    This is the same as the Sophia_Meditation_cleaned.csv file but with the columns consisting of only one non-zero value deleted.

 # What is Tononi Phi?

 Created by University of Wisconsin psychiatrist and neuroscientist Giulio Tononi in